 Are these services covered by insurance?

 Because Medicare and Medicaid only pay for the services of physicians and facilities, the assessment and care coordination of an Aging Life Care Professional are not a covered service.
 Some long-term care insurance policies will cover the costs of an Aging Life Care Professional.
-Also, we can help you determine if there are other options, such as Veterans Aid and Assistance, to help defray the out-of-pocket expense.
+Also, we can help you determine if there are other options, such as Veterans Aid and Attendance, to help defray the out-of-pocket expense.

 Give us a call if you are concerned about: